NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.4.md

 For instance `type:kanban task:"My first task"` will search for Kanban boards containing "My first task" text inside of a task.

 Below you can find the full list of all supported query filters:
-- `name` - matches for a specified text inside of a file's name (without extension).
+- `name` — matches the specified text inside of a file's name (without extension).
-- `type` - matches the type of the file, accepted values are _note_, _kanban_, _whiteboard_.
+- `type` — matches the type of the file, accepted values are _note_, _kanban_, _whiteboard_.
-- `path` - matches for a specified text inside of the folder path of the file.
+- `path` — matches the specified text inside of the folder path of the file.
-- `notebook` - matches for a specified text inside of the notebook name where the file is located.
+- `notebook` — matches the specified text inside of the notebook name where the file is located.
-- `content` - matches for a specified text inside of the content of the file.
+- `content` — matches the specified text inside of the content of the file.
-- `heading`, `heading1`...`heading6` (`h`, `h1`...`h6`) - matches for a specified text inside of the heading element.
+- `heading`, `heading1`...`heading6` (`h`, `h1`...`h6`) — matches the specified text inside of the heading element.
-- `tag` - matches for a specified text inside of a hashtag.
+- `tag` — matches the specified text inside of a hashtag.
-- `listitem` (`li`) - matches for a specified text inside of list item.
+- `listitem` (`li`) — matches the specified text inside of list item.
-- `task` - matches for a specified text inside of the task in any state (completed or not).
+- `task` — matches the specified text inside of the task in any state.
-- `todo` - matches for a specified text inside of the task that is not completed.
+- `todo` — matches the specified text inside of the unfinished task.
-- `done` - matches for a specified text inside of the task with the completed state.
+- `done` — matches the specified text inside of the completed task.
-- `attachment` (`att`) - searches for attachments inside of the file with a specified type; accepted values are _image_, _audio_, _video_, and _location_.
+- `attachment` (`att`) — matches the attachment of the specified type inside the file; accepted values are _image_, _audio_, _video_, and _location_.

 ### Scoring
 The search results are sorted by relevance, driven by a scoring system.
 The score is calculated based on the density of matches in a particular field (name, type, content, etc.) multiplied by the field boost (name has a higher boost than content, for instance).